 Why would I need dental bonding?

-Bonding is also sometimes used as an alternative to silver (amalgam) fillings, or to cover exposed tooth roots due to receding gums.
+Bonding can also be used as an alternative to silver (amalgam) fillings, or to cover exposed tooth roots due to receding gums.

 What happens during a dental bonding procedure?